Three lines

 Access to These APIs May Require Written Approval From Uber

-These standards are subject to adjustment at any time and a failure to adhere to or meet these standards may result in temporary or permanently revoked API access and/or removal or disabling of merchant stores.
+These standards are subject to adjustment at any time and a failure to adhere to or meet these standards may result in temporarily or permanently revoked API access and/or removal or disabling of merchant stores.

 Quality Standards

-Integration quality is essential to the Eats marketplace as it allows restaurant partners to take full advantage of the suite of Eats workflows and integration features and ensures Eaters have a great experience.
+Integration quality is essential to the Eats marketplace as it allows partners to take full advantage of the suite of Eats workflows and integration features and ensures Eaters have a great experience.
 As new workflows/features are amended or added, partners will be expected to support and incorporate these changes into their integrations.

-Order API Integrations
+Order & Store API Integrations

 Required